top of page

 Nappy Changing and Intimate Care Policy

 At Winston’s Place Day Nursery, we are committed to promoting the health, wellbeing, dignity, and development of all children in our care.
 We recognise that nappy changing and intimate care are essential aspects of a young child’s day and should be carried out respectfully, sensitively, and in accordance with each child’s individual needs and stage of development.
-This policy sets out our approach to ensuring that all children receive high-quality, safe, and dignified care in a nurturing environment.

 Nappy changing is an important opportunity to build trusting, caring relationships between the child and their key person.
 We aim to ensure that this time is not only a hygienic and necessary routine, but also one that offers moments of connection, communication, and reassurance.
 Staff use this one-to-one time to engage positively with children, talk to them, sing songs, and respond to their cues, ensuring the experience is comforting and secure.
+Children are encouraged, were appropriate, to participate in their own care to promote independence and confidence.

 Children’s dignity and right to privacy are respected at all times during toileting and nappy changing.
 However, our safeguarding procedures are carefully designed to ensure staff are always visible to others and that no child is left alone during any intimate care routines.
 The toileting and nappy changing areas have been purposefully designed to allow appropriate adult supervision while still protecting the modesty of the child.
-All intimate care is provided by trained and known staff members who are familiar with the child, and every instance of intimate care is appropriately logged to maintain transparency and accountability.
+Intimate care routines are never carried out behind locked doors.

 We work in partnership with parents to share information regarding their child’s toileting and nappy changing needs.
 A two-way exchange of information between parents and the child’s key person allows for a consistent and informed approach.
 We respect cultural preferences, routines established at home, and any specific medical or developmental needs that may affect toileting or nappy changing.
-Where a child uses reusable nappies, parents are asked to demonstrate correct fitting.
-Nursery staff will follow the same hygiene standards as with disposable nappies, disposing of waste appropriately, storing used items in a sealable, waterproof wet bag, and returning the items to parents at the end of each day.
+Parents’ wishes are respected wherever possible, provided they do not compromise the child’s safety, dignity or wellbeing.

-Our nappy changing facilities are clean, well-maintained, and completely separate from food preparation, serving areas, and children’s play spaces.
-Changing mats are checked regularly for damage and are cleaned, disinfected, and dried thoroughly after each use.
-Staff always wear a fresh pair of disposable gloves and a disposable apron for each nappy change, and they wash their hands both before and after the use of gloves.
-Disposable towels or paper roll are used to protect surfaces during each change and are discarded immediately afterwards.
+Staff always wear a fresh pair of disposable gloves and a disposable apron for each nappy change.
 All soiled nappies are placed into a nappy sack and disposed of in a covered bin which is emptied regularly throughout the day and always at the end of each day.
 Clean nappies are stored in a dry, hygienic location that is free from contamination.
+These procedures support the nursery’s infection control and health and safety responsibilities.

 We ask that any non-prescribed creams, such as barrier creams for rashes, be provided by parents which are clearly labelled.
 These creams are only applied with gloved hands, and staff record any concerns they notice during changing, such as signs of irritation, which are promptly communicated to parents.
+Any concerns that may indicate a safeguarding issue will be reported immediately in line with the Safeguarding Policy.

 Children are never left unattended on the changing mat or in the toilet area.
 Staff ensure they have all necessary equipment ready before beginning any intimate care routine.
 Where a child is being supported with toilet training, we work closely with parents to develop a consistent, developmentally appropriate approach that meets the child’s individual needs.
 Staff offer encouragement and reassurance throughout the toilet training process, recognising that it is a sensitive time for both children and families.